• Skip to primary navigation

 Asparagus Béchamel tips + tricks + FAQ's

-• Can you freeze béchamel sauce?
-Yes, you can freeze béchamel sauce.
-Just be sure to cover it completely with plastic wrap to prevent a "skin" from forming on the top.
-Then seal it in an airtight container and freeze it until you need to use it.
+Yes, you can freeze asparagus béchamel sauce.
+Just be sure to cover it completely with parchment paper cut to fit the top to prevent a "skin" from forming on the top.
+Once cooled completely to room temperature, seal it in an airtight container and freeze it until you need to use it.
 Thaw in the fridge overnight and whisk a little additional milk into it as you heat it if the mixture seems too thick.

-• How do I make sure béchamel is good?
-Use good butter, fresh milk, and always cook your flour and butter mixture (aka the roux) for several minutes in order to make sure the flour cooks and the butter gets lightly toasted and nutty.
-Salt it properly and season with whole, grated nutmeg.
+Use good butter, fresh milk, and always cook your flour and butter mixture (aka the roux) for several minutes in order to make sure the flour fully cooks and the butter gets lightly toasted and nutty.
+Salt it properly and season with whole, grated nutmeg instead of pre-ground nutmeg for the best flavor.
 Also, whisk the sauce vigorously to ensure a smooth sauce free from pockets or lumps of flour.
-If you want to add even more flavor to a béchamel sauce, infuse the milk first with fresh or dried herbs, onions, shallots, etc.
+If you want to add even more flavor to this asparagus béchamel sauce, infuse the milk first with fresh or dried herbs, onions, shallots, etc.

 Let's get started!